 She was an incredibly talented broadcaster as well as a wonderful and much-loved daughter, sister, aunt, niece, wife and, most importantly to her, a mother to her precious little Freddie.

-In August, Rachael had said that she was writing a memoir to leave for her two-year-old son, Freddie as a "love letter to my beautiful boy".
+In August, Rachael said she was writing a memoir to leave for her two-year-old son, Freddie.
+Moreover, the late TV presenter stated it was a “love letter to my beautiful boy.”

 BBC's You, Me and Big C Host Rachael Bland Living Last Days of Her Life for Son

-Rachael had started working for BBC more than 15 years ago as Rachael Hodges and married her colleague Steve Bland in 2013.
-She has also appeared on BBC Radio 5 Live and she worked as a news presenter on the BBC News Channel, and BBC World.
+Rachael started working for BBC more than 15 years ago as Rachael Hodges and married her colleague Steve Bland in 2013.
+She has also appeared on BBC Radio 5 Live and worked as a news presenter on the BBC News Channel and BBC World.

 Many of her friends and workmates took to Twitter to remember her.
-Rest in peace Rachael Bland, you have been an inspiration to all will always be remembered among us.
+Rest in peace, Rachael Bland.
+You have been an inspiration to all and will always be remembered among us.

 Reference